-- 1. For lots of 1 acre or more, the density of a Multifamily Dwelling or Apartment House, and a Multifamily Development shall not exceed 12 dwelling units per whole acre. - 2.
-For lots under 1 acre as of November 19, 2018, the density of a Multifamily Dwelling or Apartment House, and a Multifamily Development shall not exceed its relative portion of an acre.
-For example, the maximum density of a .6 acre lot shall not exceed 7 dwelling units.
+- 1. For lots of one acre or more: - a.
+The density of a Multi-Family Building or a Multi-Family Development without an Apartment Building shall not exceed 8 dwelling units per whole acre.
+For example, the maximum density of a 1.8 acre lot shall not exceed 8 dwelling units. - b.
+The density of an Apartment Building or a Multi-Family Development which includes an Apartment Building shall not exceed 12 dwelling units per whole acre. - 2.
+For lots under one acre, the density of a Multi-Family Building and a Multi-Family Development shall not exceed its relative portion of an acre.
+For example, the maximum density of a .5 acre lot shall not exceed 4 dwelling units.